 Tati started tattooing about two years ago, but they have been drawing everything and anything since they could hold a pencil.
 Tati grew up in Puerto Rico, and they especially love getting to tattoo other brown people in the area.
 They enjoy working with bold lines, creating illustrative creatures, as well as plants!

 "During sessions, I like to make sure that my clients are fully comfortable, whether it's your first tattoo or your 100th.
 No matter what your identity is, I want you to feel comfortable doing this tattoo with me."

 Guest Tattoo Artist

-Lexi has been tattooing for three years, making her way from her hometown in South Carolina to Bill Claydon's Tattoo World in Fayetteville, NC.
+Lexi has been tattooing for three years, making her way from her hometown in South Carolina.
 Extremely skilled in a variety of styles, such as black and grey realism, illustrative black and grey, and geometric work, Lexi's artistic versatility helps her create a beautiful tattoo perfectly suited to the client.

 “I’m forever grateful to have the opportunity to give my art to others in such a permanent way.
 I love working with my clients to create unique pieces that make them feel more confident in their bodies.”